-- Set Master Control lever to position ... - ► Engage the chain brake. - Start the engine without depressing the throttle trigger.
-The engine runs and the Master Control lever remains in position ▲. - Run the engine for at least 30 seconds but no more than 60 seconds without depressing the throttle trigger.
+- ► Set master control lever to ▲ position. - Engage chain brake. - Start engine without depressing the throttle trigger.
+The engine runs and the master control lever remains in the ▲ position. - Allow engine to run for at least 30 to max.
+60 seconds (A) without depressing the throttle trigger.

-If the chain brake is disengaged, the chain may rotate - risk of injury.
+The saw chain may rotate when the chain brake is released - risk of injury!

-Hold your chainsaw as described in the instruction manual and do not touch the rotating saw chain
+Hold the chain saw as described in the Instruction Manual and do not touch the moving saw chain.

-Disengage the chain brake.
+Release chain brake.